 Cases in which elder abuse may be occurring commonly entail multiple issues with potential impact on those cases.
 The court's response to elder abuse therefore is likely to be most effective if the court taps into the resources and expertise of other community stakeholders working to address elder abuse.
 These stakeholders may include law enforcement, prosecution, social services, adult protective services, long term care ombudsman programs, mental health agencies, the medical community, and other agencies and organizations in the community that provide services for older people.

 The court can play a pivotal role in bringing together the key stakeholders to build a coordinated community response to elder abuse, neglect and exploitation.
 Problem solving courts have used this approach in addressing substance abuse, mental health, and other difficult problems that cut across multiple professional domains.
-Several jurisdictions have implemented innovative programs, such as the Superior Court of California, County of Contra Costa Elder Protection Court and the 13th Judicial Circuit's Elder Justice Center in Florida, to address the complexities of elder abuse.
+One example of a jurisdiction with an innovative program that addresses the complexities of elder abuse is the 13th Judicial Circuit's Elder Justice Center in Florida.
 Other examples of court involvement in interagency coordination are described in Court Guide to Effective Collaboration on Elder Abuse, part of the Elder Abuse Toolkit for Courts available from the National Center for State Courts.

 Courts engage in multidisciplinary efforts to develop and implement strategies for enhancing their capacities to identify and effectively respond to elder abuse.
 Multidisciplinary partnerships can assist courts in three key areas of their responsibilities in elder abuse cases: